dslc-io/ghdemos/README.md

 ## Submitting a change.

-You should never submit a PR to this repo.
+You should submit a PR to this repo if you have something to demonstrate for DSLC.